 - To manage our business and our commercial relationships with our clients, suppliers and vendors

 - To market our services.
-We do this in a variety of ways, including sending legal memoranda, publications and details of seminars and other events.
-You may choose at any time not to receive marketing materials from us by emailing us at [email protected].
+We do this in a variety of ways, including sending S&C announcements, legal memoranda, publications and details of seminars and other events.
+You may choose at any time not to receive marketing materials from us by emailing us at [email protected]

-- To fulfil our legal and regulatory obligations, including establishing, exercising or defending legal claims
+- To fulfill our legal and regulatory obligations, including reporting obligations and in connection with potential or actual legal or regulatory proceedings or investigations

 - For the purposes of recruitment

-- To provide and improve this website, including auditing and monitoring its use
+- To provide and improve this website, including auditing and monitoring its use, to provide users with a customized experience, and

 - To provide information requested by you